What is hand surgery?

 Surgery on the hand varies depending on the type of condition it is attempting to correct.
 Many surgeries are performed as minor day case operations, meaning the patient can leave the hospital on the same day the operation is performed.
 Some operations are performed under local anaesthetic, meaning the patient is awake.
 Day-case operations are usually preferred as they allow for quicker healing time.

-Surgery may also be accompanied with physiotherapy or visits to a specialist who will show the patient how to strengthen their hand and monitor movement and function.
-Depending on the surgery, a splint may also be advised to help along the healing process.
+Hand surgery may also be accompanied with physiotherapy or visits to a specialist who will show the patient how to strengthen their hand and monitor movement and function.
+Depending on the type of hand surgery, a splint may also be advised to help along the healing process.
 Healthcare providers will schedule follow-up appointments to check progress.
 In some cases stitches may need removing.
-Depending on the surgery, it can take around a month or longer to fully heal and be back to normal.
+It can take around a month or longer to fully heal from hand surgery and be back to normal.